-- Discharge volumes; - Quality of the water discharged;

-- Monitor the flows of the river vs. license discharge volumes; and - o Impacts of pressures on habitats and biota.
+- Discharge volumes; - Quality of the water discharged; - Monitor the flows of the river vs. license discharge volumes; and - Changes in the physical habitats upon which biota depends on.

 - Evaluate the effectiveness of interventions against the achievement of rehabilitation objectives and outcomes; and - Determine maintenance objectives.